-Measuring productivity is difficult task.
-Macroeconomists don't attempt to measure it directly, instead they measure something called total factor productivity (TFP), which is the residual that is not accounted for by capital accumulation or labor when calculating the growth rate of GDP output.
+Measuring productivity is a difficult task.
+Macroeconomists don't attempt to measure it directly, instead, they measure something called total factor productivity (TFP), which is the residual that is not accounted for by capital accumulation or labor when calculating the growth rate of GDP output.

 Macroeconomists and Silicon Valley both agree on one thing - productivity matters.
 One interesting discovery related to productivity is Paul Romer's endogenous growth theory, for which he won the Nobel Prize in Economics.
 The theory says that the most important driver of long-term economic growth is the investment and growth of ideas, which shows up in TFP.

 You can see the computer age everywhere but in

 Robert Solow (1987)

 However, when looking at the data, productivity in the US and around the world shows a concerning trend.
 Since the 1980s, productivity growth has been falling around the world and is even negative in many European countries.
 The fact that this trend lines up with the advent and mass use and distribution of the personal computer is the productivity paradox.
 Even in companies that invested heavily in software, productivity growth slowed down.
 At face value, this would suggest the counterintuitive result that software is not actually making us more productive.
 Why haven't these supposed productivity gains showed up in TFP?